Astro-Hy/tde-thesis-repo/README.md

 'npix' = integer number of wavelength points (the size of the wavelength array)

 See the example code for how to create dictionaries of fixed and fitted parameters.
+### Setting uniform priors

-The likelihood functions currently support a uniform prior for the fitted parameters.
+The likelihood functions currently supports a uniform prior for the fitted parameters.
 These are provided by two lists, one containing the minimum and one containing the maximum allowed values for each fitted parameters.
 See the example code for how incorporate the bounds of the uniform priors.

+### Solving for narrow line and diskmodel amplitudes

 The log likelihood functions automatically solve the linear equation for the amplitudes of the narrow lines and the broad line after calculating the disk model for the given parameters.
 The only requirement from the user is to specify the wavelength of the desired lines as follows: